travlr-archived/CodeDepot/README.rst

 Overview
 `````````

-The CodeDepot Cooperative is the working name of a proposed open governance model for the
+The CodeDepot Collaborative is the working name of a proposed open governance model for the
 CodeDepot ecosystem; where directives and decisions are decentralized and democratized
 amongst the entire community [#]_.
 This notion of decentralized governance and transparency is aimed at stemming
 the problems of any centralized governing system that naturally creates hierarchical levels of control.